TimothyFDavison/timothyfdavison.github.io/_posts/2024-11-02-conferences.markdown

 # Conference Publications

 I have authored or co-authored several (20+) research papers, technical reports, technical whitepapers, proposals, memos, and other analytical products.
-However, the majority of these are not shareable publicly.
+However, the majority of these are not publicly available.
 Listed on this page are a few conference papers and talks which I *can* share and discuss.

 My research interests have historically included generative multimedia and associated model architectures (especially